TomasHubelbauer/yarn-lock-json/doc/tasks.md

 > Development plan

-## Release `yarn-justify` to NPMJS.org

-- `yarn-justify` to check for justifications and update the justification table
-- `yarn-justify --top-level-only` to check only top-level packages and update the justification table
-- `yarn-justify react "UI framework"` to approve with justification through the CLI

-## See if there is a way to contribute a `package.json` script for `scripts` after installation
+## See if there is a way good to contribute a `yarn run justify` script in `postinstall`

 This way we could make `yarn justify` do `yarn-justify`.
+Doable by invoking a shell script for sure, but would be nice if there was a supported way for this.

 ## Support NPM lock file